Hyra/mindthecode.com/src/posts/2011-04-11-setting-up-cakephp-with-mamp-pro-on-mac-osx.markdown

 ---
 title: "Setting up CakePHP with MAMP Pro on Mac OSX"
+description: I'd like to use my first post to describe how I set up new projects in a simple way that works best for me.
 publishDate: 2011-04-11
 tags: php, cakephp, osx, mamp
 template: post.jade